 Nonetheless, bioacoustics research on ultrasonic species in this region is still in its infancy.
 To address the gaps in the ultrasonic singing katydids from Southeast Asia, Ming Kai continues to record the songs of other katydids, such as species from Conocephalinae, Meconematinae and Lipotactinae.
 In the coming years, Ming Kai hopes to record the songs of the many new species of Meconematinae he and his collaborators described from Kuala Belalong, including Pseudoteratura (Pseudoteratura) kenuan Tan, Gorochov & Wahab, 2017 and Alloteratura (Alloteratura) belalongensis Tan, Gorochov & Wahab, 2017.

-Dr Tan Ming Kai, National University of Singapore
+Text & photos by: Dr Tan Ming Kai, National University of Singapore